ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 configurable Person person = ?;
 ```

-The values can be provided in `Config.toml` as follows,
+the values can be provided in the `Config.toml` file as follows.

 ```toml